KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/README.md

 ### Historical Context
 <div align="justify">
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The development of articulated manipulators traces back to the mid-20th century, with significant advancements occurring in robotics research and industrial automation.
 Early manipulators were primarily designed for repetitive tasks in manufacturing environments.
-One notable example is the "<i>Unimate</i>," developed by <i>George Devol and Joseph Engelberger in the 1950s</i>, which became the **first industrial robot to be employed in production lines**.
+One notable example is the "<i>Unimate</i>," developed by <i>George Devol and Joseph Engelberger in the 1950s</i>, which became the first industrial robot to be employed in production lines.
 </div>

 ### Advancements in Robotics Technology